 As part of its aim to promote all aspects of entomology, the Entomological Society of Southern Africa (ESSA) initiated the Young Entomologists’ Essay Prize in 2014.
-The prize is to encourage discussion and critical evaluation of entomological issues relevant to Southern Africa by upcoming amateur and professional entomologists who are members of the ESSA.
+The prize is to encourage discussion and critical evaluation of entomological issues relevant to Southern Africa by upcoming amateur and professional entomologists.

 The winning entrant will receive a certificate and be awarded a cash prize of R2000.
 The winning essay will be featured in Rostrum, the newsletter of the ESSA.
 Readers of Rostrum will be invited to respond to the essay in the following issue.

 Only one prize will be made in each year that it is available.

 It is understood that the winning entry contains the views and opinions of the winning entrant.
 These views and opinions will not necessarily reflect those of the ESSA.

 The topic for 2023 is: “Human activity and what it means for your insect”.
 In this essay, we encourage people to describe their typical day-to-day activities as an entomologist in a manner that would interest the broader entomological community.
 Entries close on 1 December 2023.

 Submit entries to the Rostrum editor, Dr Shune Oliver, by email: firstname.lastname@example.org

 ROSTRUM PHOTOGRAPHIC COMPETITION

 This is the first announcement of the 2023 photographic competition.
 Entrants will be displayed at this year’s ESSA congress, but entries will still be open until 1 December 2023.